 Work Groups & Collaborative Efforts

 MARCO and MACO collaborate with governmental agencies, tribal nations and many other interested stakeholders through a series of specially focused work groups.
-Their areas of concentration are:
+The annual work plan and progress reports can be found on each work group’s webpage.
+Click the name of the work group to learn more about their area of concentration.

-- Marine Debris: Reduction and prevention of litter such as balloons that pose a hazard to marine life
+- Marine Debris: Reduction and prevention of litter that accumulates in the ocean such as balloons, other plastic items and derelict fishing gear that pose a hazard to marine life and humans.

 - Ocean Acidification: The continued development of a comprehensive ocean acidification monitoring network and research plan through the Mid-Atlantic Coastal Acidification Network

-- Non-Consumptive Recreation: Increased consideration of the importance of non-consumptive recreation.
+- Non-Consumptive Recreation: Increased consideration of the importance of non-consumptive recreation to the regional economy.

-- Offshore Renewable Energy: a forum for regular inter-agency discussion around offshore wind development in the region and access to data on the Portal, environmental reports, and proposed offshore wind development activities.
+- Offshore Wind Regional Collaboration: The OWRC provides a forum for regular inter-agency discussion around offshore wind development in the region and access to data on the Portal, environmental reports, and proposed offshore wind development activities.

 - Maritime Commerce and Navigation Safety: Integration of the safe transit of people and goods into regional planning efforts